Rigi vs. Pilatus vs. Titlis vs. Stanserhorn: Which one to choose?

 So with all that in mind, which of Lucerne’s mountain excursions comes out on top?
 The truth is it really depends on what you’re looking for.

-If you want an easy day trip: Rigi is probably the most accessible mountain to Lucerne, making it a super convenient day trip that’s accessible for all kinds of travellers.
+If you want an easy day trip: Rigi is the most accessible mountain to Lucerne, making it a super convenient day trip that’s accessible for all kinds of travellers.

 If you want magical views: All four mountains offer stunning panoramas, but Titlis has a higher vantage point and Rigi is known for its sweeping landscapes that seem to go for hundreds of miles.